|

 The

-death of Fanny Longfellow leads Henry Wadsworth Longfellow
+death of Fanny Longfellow leads Henry

-to take refuge in his translation of Dante.
+Wadsworth Longfellow to take “refuge” in his

-Discuss why Dante in particular seems to help him through
+particular seems to help him through his dark

 ...